 N. Monreith House (1790-4 & later): Classical country house of the Maxwells.
 Rich interior includes tapestries and floral appliqué.

-N. White Loch of Myrton (Monreith House Policies): Archaeological site of a crannog.
+NNW.
+White Loch of Myrton (Monreith Estate): Fishing loch with a archaeological site of a crannog.

 Also see Drumtroddan,